 The women of Southern India are enchanting.
 Their smiles are genuine, their energy polite and their Sarees enviable.
 A riot of colors and patterns, not one alike.
 Each somehow folded, wrapped, twisted and tucked securely in place.
 A Saree the cultural dress of Southern Indian is stylish, colorful and despite every woman wearing one decidedly expressive.

 Visually there was no doubt I stood out in Southern India.
 Yet I was never once made to feel uncomfortable for it.
 Each request for a photo came with curiosity, enthusiasm, respect and those same three questions.
 What’s your name?
 Where are you from?
 Do you like India?
-I hope you can tell from the smile on my face in the next photo, that yes, indeed, I do like India.
+You can tell from the smile on my face in the next photo that yes, I do like India.

 During our trip, I was passed warm lentils and rice to eat by hand before an evening Puja at The Big Temple (Brihadishvara Temple) in Thanjavur, Tamil Nadu, India.